ClusterWS/ClusterWS/README.md

 # ClusterWS (Node Cluster WebSocket)
+*"I was inspired by [SocketCluster](https://github.com/SocketCluster/socketcluster) to create this library"*

 [![npm version](https://badge.fury.io/js/clusterws.svg)](https://badge.fury.io/js/clusterws)

-*I was inspired by [SocketCluster](https://github.com/SocketCluster/socketcluster) to create this library*

-This is a **Beta Version** that is why library may lack some important features :) .
+This is a **Beta Version** that is why framework may lack some important features :) .
 You can see main changes in [HERE](./information/CHANGELOG.md).

-ClusterWS - minimalistic node js http and real-time library which allows easily scale WebSocket([uWS](https://github.com/uNetworking/uWebSockets)- one of the fastest WebSocket libraries) between node clusters and utilize all available CPU
+ClusterWS - minimalistic node js http and real-time framework which allows easily scale WebSocket([uWS](https://github.com/uNetworking/uWebSockets)- one of the fastest WebSocket libraries) between node clusters and utilize all available CPU.

-ClusterWS is developing in TypeScript and compiling down to es5.
+ClusterWS has been written in TypeScript and compiling down to es5.
 All development code you can find in `src/` folder and compiled code in `dist/` folder.

 ### ClusterWS client libraries: